Quick Take

 Find the results for all local races in Santa Cruz County's 2026 primary election here.
 Lookout will continuously update this page as new results come in.

-According to the Santa Cruz Elections Department website, there are still about 650 votes left to tally.
-There are 25 vote-by-mail ballots, 525 same-day registration ballots, 75 provisional ballots and 25 damaged ballots left to be counted.
-That means that roughly 99% of the ballots cast have been tallied.
+According to the Santa Cruz Elections Department website, there are only about 162 votes left to tally, all of which are vote-by-mail ballots that need voter action to cure their signature left to be counted.

-Here is how the races stand as of 4 p.m. on Friday.
-The next update will be 4 p.m. on Tuesday.
+Here is how the races stand as of 5 p.m. on Thursday.
+The next update is expected around 2 p.m. next Friday, June 26.

 Santa Cruz County supervisor results